Breadcrumb

 (Added: 10/25/2023)

-We expect a delay with the renovations needed to open the site.
-Can we request an extension to the 120-day site implementation condition?
+I expect a delay with the renovations needed to open the site.
+Can I request an extension to the 120-day site implementation condition?

 If necessary, you may request an extension of up to 120 days via EHBs.
 Please contact the School-Based Investment Team through the BPHC Contact Form first to discuss any delays or challenges you’re experiencing.